Fearless Fagan: Plot

-Floyd wakes up in the hospital to find Sgt.
-Kellwin, who tells him he's to receive a medal and a ten-day pass.
-He also tells Floyd that Fagan is alive and Abbey has taken him to Hollywood.
-Floyd arrives at Abbey's home and to his horror discovers a lion skin rug.
-Abbey then appears and leads Floyd to the outdoor pool where they find Fagan jumping from the diving board and swimming to safety.
+Floyd awakens in the hospital to find Sgt.
+Kellwin, who tells him that he is to receive a medal and a ten-day pass.
+He also tells Floyd that Fagan is alive and that Abby has taken him to Hollywood.
+Floyd arrives at Abby's home but is horrified to see a lion-skin rug.
+Abby appears and leads Floyd to the outdoor pool, where Fagan is swimming.